lifepillar/nanoc4-template/README.md

 Modify the site's metadata and deployment settings in `nanoc.yaml`.
 Edit or replace `content/index.erb`.
 You may also want to remove `content/blog/posts/examples`.
 You may delete the whole `content/blog` and `layouts/blog` folders if you do not need a blog.
+You should also change the favicon (`content/assets/images/favicon/png`).

 In the frontmatter of any item, you may use the variables `head`, `beginbody`, and `endbody` to load additional partials, just before the `</head>` tag, just